arcmusic/arclavamusic/_posts/artists/2017-03-31-nova-casanova.md

 # About Artist

 Nova Casanova is a singer/songwriter following the ultra-rock musical style with rock, pop and folk influences.
-Nova is an accomplished singer and guitarist, and innovative bass player.
-Also proficient in electronic keyboards.
+Nova is an accomplished singer and guitarist and is also proficient in electronic keyboards.
 Nova's influences range from singers such as: *Nat King Cole* and *Dusty Springfield*, to *John Lennon* and *Elton John*.
 He finds a greater part of his inspiration while watching period dramas and crime tv-shows!